benkiefer/ember-cli-gradle-plugin/README.md

 ## The EmberBuild Task
 ---------

 Shells out to Ember CLI and executes the build command with a production environment target.
 Also executes the Test, NpmInstall, and BowerInstall task.
+The `assemble` task depends on `emberBuild`.

 Example: